Is Travel Insurance Worth It? Here’s How To Decide

 3 Times It Makes Sense to Buy Travel Insurance

-1. If your itinerary involves a lot of flights and stopovers, each one is a potential fail point.
-A nonstop flight to an all-inclusive Carribean resort in the springtime is less of an insurance risk than a month-long tour of Europe with 12 destinations during the height of blizzard season.
+1. Your itinerary involves a lot of flights and stopovers.

+Each layover is a potential fail point.
+A nonstop flight to an all-inclusive Caribbean resort in the springtime is less of an insurance risk than a month-long tour of Europe with 12 destinations during the height of blizzard season.

 In a worst-case scenario, you may need a non-medical emergency evacuation to take you to safety.

-3. Sometimes the best reason to buy travel insurance is if you won’t be able to relax on your trip without it.
 If worrying about something going wrong will overshadow your entire trip and keep you from enjoying yourself, spring for the coverage to ease your mind.
+In other words, if you’re going to spend much of your trip wishing you’d purchased travel insurance, go ahead and buy trip protection.

 3 Times It Makes Sense to Skip Travel Insurance